Skip to main content

 Step 1.
 Configure the Trigger

-Open the Trigger Configuration and select Zoom as the app, then choose Webinar ended as the event.
+1. Open the Trigger Configuration and select Zoom as the app, then choose Webinar ended as the event.

-Press on the + Webinar prop and select the Webinar to monitor from the list.
+3. Select the Webinar to monitor from the list.

-Click Submit.
+4. Click Save & Continue.
 Your trigger is ready. 🎉

 Step 2.
 Configure the Action

 Next, you’ll need to configure the action.
-To do so, open this guide in a new tab: How to set up the Issue Credential Action.
+To do so, open this guide in a new tab: Configuring Certifier Action: Issue Credential

-⚠️ Important: The instructions for this step are laid down in a separate guide
+⚠️ Important: The instructions for this step are laid out in a separate guide.

 We recommend opening the action setup guide in a new tab so you can easily return to this article afterwards.
 Once you finish configuring the action, make sure to come back here to finalize and activate your automation.